sebastien-zhou/documentation-ia-product/documentation/how-to/database/sqlserver/install-sqlserver-driver.md

 ### Installation instructions

----

-<span style="color:grey">**Note:**</span> By downloading the Microsoft JDBC Driver for SQL Server, you are accepting the terms and conditions of the End-User License Agreement (EULA) for this component.
+> [!Note] By downloading the Microsoft JDBC Driver for SQL Server, you are accepting the terms and conditions of the End-User License Agreement (EULA) for this component.
 Please review the End-User License Agreement (EULA) located on this page and print a copy of the EULA for your records.

----

 #### Installation Instructions for the Microsoft Windows version of the JDBC Driver